Self-Supervised Learning for Recommender Systems: A Survey: Definition and Taxonomy

 \subsubsection{Joint Learning (JL)}

-According to Fig. \ref{fig:training}, nearly half of the collected SSR methods prefer the JL training scheme.
-In this scheme, the pretext and the recommendation task are usually jointly optimized with a shared encoder (Fig. \ref{fig: training scheme.b}).
-A trade-off between the two objectives $\mathcal{L}_{ssl}$ and $\mathcal{L}_{rec}$ is reached by tuning the hyper-parameter $\alpha$ which controls the magnitude of self-supervision.
-Although the JL scheme can be considered a kind of multi-task learning, the result of the pretext task is generally not concerned and it is regarded as an auxiliary task that helps to regularize the recommendation task.
-The formulation of the JL scheme is defined as follows:
+As depicted in Figure \ref{fig:training}, nearly half of the collected SSR methods prefer the joint learning training scheme wherein the pretext task and the recommendation task are jointly optimized with a shared encoder (Figure \ref{fig: training scheme.b}).
+The balance between the two objectives $\mathcal{L}_{ssl}$ and $\mathcal{L}_{rec}$ is achieved by tuning the hyper-parameter $\alpha$, which controls the level of self-supervision.
+While the JL scheme can be regarded as a form of multi-task learning, the output of the pretext task is typically not prioritized and is instead considered an auxiliary task that helps to regularize the recommendation task.
+The formulation of the JL scheme is as follows:

-The JL scheme is mostly used in the contrastive methods.
+For the sake of brevity, we use $\mathbf{\Theta}^{*}$ to denote all the parameters.
+This scheme is mostly used in contrastive methods.